rqlite/rqlite/README.md

 *rqlite* is a distributed system that provides a replicated SQLite database. rqlite is written in [Go](http://golang.org/) and uses [Raft](http://raftconsensus.github.io/) to achieve consensus across all the instances of the SQLite databases. rqlite ensures that every change made to the database is made to a majority of databases, or none-at-all.

 ### Why replicate SQLite?
 [SQLite](http://www.sqlite.org/) is a "self-contained, serverless, zero-configuration, transactional SQL database engine".
 The entire database is contained within a single file on disk, making working with it very straightforward.
 Many people have experience with it, and it's been a natural choice for adding relational-database functionality to many systems.
-However, SQLite isn't replicated, which means it can become a single point of failure if used to store metadata about a cluster of manchines.
+However, SQLite isn't replicated, which means it can become a single point of failure if used to store, for example, metadata about a cluster of machines.
 While it is possible to continually copy the SQLite file to a backup server everytime it is changed, this file-copy must not take place while the database is being accessed.

 rqlite combines the ease-of-use of SQLite with straightfoward replication.
-And it was fun. :-)

 ## Building and Running
 Download and run rqlite like so (tested on 64-bit Kubuntu 14.04):